notofonts/noto-docs/src/miniarticles/NotoSansPahawhHmong.md

 # Noto Sans Pahawh Hmong

-Noto Sans Pahawh Hmong is a sanserif design for texts in the Pahawh Hmong script.
+Noto Sans Pahawh Hmong is a sans serif design for texts in the Pahawh Hmong script.

-Noto Sans Pahawh Hmong has multiple weights, contains 135 glyphs, 2 OpenType features, and supports 134 characters: Pahawh Hmong.
+Noto Sans Pahawh Hmong has multiple weights, contains 135 glyphs, 2 OpenType features, and supports 134 characters from the Unicode block : Pahawh Hmong.

 ## Supported writing systems